-If training objectives are not achieved, the Head of Fellowship Programme/EPIET-associated programme Director may grant extensions for a fellow to complete outstanding graduation requirements: extensions which have budgetary implications are decided on a case-by-case basis by ECDC's authorising officer after discussion in the Fellowship scientific coordinator team.
-A fellow requiring an extension to complete his/her fellowship must make a request for the extension in writing to the Head of Fellowship Programme/EPIET-associated programme Director, specifying assignments to be completed and expected termination date.
+If training objectives are not achieved, the Head of Fellowship Programme/EPIET-associated programme Director may grant extensions for a fellow to complete outstanding graduation requirements: extensions which have budgetary implications are decided on a case-by-case basis by ECDC's authorising officer.
+A training site requiring an extension for the fellow to complete his/her fellowship must make a request for the extension in writing to the Head of Fellowship Programme/EPIET-associated programme Director, specifying justification and assignments to be completed and expected termination date.